-With the November election election coming up before you know it, here’s a quick look at how votes are being counted, and how those too young to vote can get ready to get involved.
+With the November election coming up before you know it, here’s a quick look at how to vote, what to know, how ballots are being tracked this year, and how those too young to vote can get involved.

 Given that all registered voters in California will receive a mail-in ballot this year, the state has rolled out a new system that allows you to track your ballot every step of the way.
 Launched in 2012, Denver-based BallotTrax has flawlessly monitored ballots in more than 300 U.S. elections.
 The only information BallotTrax needs is your first name, last name, year and/or date of birth and zip code.
 And don’t worry about privacy — the service follows your envelope, but not your vote remains confidential through the entire process.
 A bonus is that a close tracking system not only gives voters peace of mind — it can also lend more legitimacy to election results, as it addresses concerns about potentially stolen or lost ballots.
 Sign up to follow yours here.